group of five friends at friendsgiving dinner while man sets turkey on table

 Give your home a thorough cleaning before having guests over to make sure everything looks just right.
 Consider going through the house room by room so you can sweep, vacuum, dust, and wash windows as needed.
 If you have a small apartment or home, you might want to put excess furniture and belongings in a self-storage unit to clear space for guests.
 If you’re afraid of missing any details, use our downloadable Deep Cleaning Checklist.

-There’s no need to put together an extensive list of activities for Friendsgiving — enjoying a meal and conversation with friends is the main point of the gathering.
-Still, it can be fun to plan a few simple things to do throughout the night.
+Enjoying a meal and conversation with friends is the main point of the gathering, but it can be fun to plan a few simple activities to do throughout the night.
 Here are some ideas:

 • Ask friends to share what they’re thankful for or have them write these down and put them in a “Gratitude Jar.”